 In my installations, the figurative cut-outs come alive in space.
 I paint and write on the walls around them and hang translucent fabric from the ceiling to build sensual-psychological environments.
 The figures are not connected to a geographical or physical setting, but exist in a liminal emotional space that speaks to loss and regeneration.

 I realize that a story is not created alone.
 I also create social sculptures, where a piece grows out of people’s guided participation.
 The Khayamiyya Monument (2016) was my most in-depth exploration of this process.
-I designed activities to elicit intimate writings from women of the Afro and Arab diaspora, around the themes of migration, violent upheaval, and resilience.
+I designed activities to elicit intimate writings from women of the African and Arab diasporas, around the themes of migration, violent upheaval, and resilience.
 Female U.S. veterans who had fought in Iraq responded to those writings with their own.
 As I traced the women’s writings in both Arabic and English onto canvas, I came closer to embodying these stories that shape our current moment in post-9/11 America.
 The monument also activated a community open mic, where im/migrant women spoke their own stories and poems in public.

 Through developing a personal symbolic language, I discover the multilayered beauty of women who have lived transcontinental migrations and exile.
 My works become a place for me to challenge the silencing of stories that do not fit today’s dominant narrative of national identity.